Clubs: LA Galaxy | Opening: 2003 | Capacity: 27,000 seats

 Address: 18400 Avalon Boulevard, Carson, CA 90746

-Tickets for LA Galaxy as well as Chivas USA games can be bought online via axs.com.
+Tickets for LA Galaxy games can be bought online via axs.com.

-Tickets can furthermore be purchased by phone (+1 877 3GALAXY or +1 877 CHIVAS 1), or at the box office at StubHub Center.
+Tickets can furthermore be purchased by phone (+1 877 3GALAXY), or at the box office at StubHub Center.

-The box office is also opened on the day of the match (until half-time) for ticket sales.
-LA Galaxy have the higher attendances and occasionally sell out.
+The box office also opens on the day of the match (until half-time) for ticket sales, though the Galaxy do occasionally sell out.

 Relevant Internet links